CenturyLinkCloud/clc-go-cli/README.md

 ### Autocomplete for entity names

-Entity names is a special item in the autocomplete list because options are fetched from the server.
-Therefore such kind of autocomplete only works under certain circumstances and the process may take a relatively long time.
+'Entity names' is a special item in the autocomplete list because options are fetched from the server.
+This kind of autocomplete only works under certain circumstances and the process may take a relatively long time.
-Below are the things you should be aware of:
+Things you should note:

 * The functionality does not work until the user has been authenticated.
 Authentication is needed to perform API requests.
 * Since options are generated on the fly as the user enters a command, an entity name lookup for the data-center-dependent commands is only made within the default data center.
-If there is no default set, no options are to appear.
+If there is no default set, no options will appear.
-* In bash, a waiting indicator in the form of dot rotation is shown for the time options are being fetched after the Tab has been pressed.
-Windows PowerShell does not support such kind of interaction: in it, the input is simply blocked until the options have arrived.
+* In bash, a waiting indicator in the form of dot rotation is shown for the time options that are fetched after the Tab has been pressed.
+Windows PowerShell does not support this kind of interaction - the input is simply blocked until the options have arrived.
 * A cache is implemented to avoid making long subsequent requests to the server.
 The cache entry lifetime is 30 seconds.

 ## Getting Help